INDUSTRY SPECIFIC HEALTH & SAFETY

 Course Length: 8 hours (1 day) | To Register: Email Us.

-COURSE 8: FALL PROTECTION WITH RESCUE COMPONENT
+FALL PROTECTION WITH RESCUE COMPONENT

 Target Audience: Anyone who actively works at height, anyone assigned to emergency response within their facility/worksite, health and safety representatives, safety officer/consultants, emergency response personal, and aspiring fire fighters